 Amy: Definitely a good decision to keep his logo.
 But, this is going to be four straight years of this.
 Almost similar to Bernie.
 When he first ran, we had never seen anything like him before–and now we have.

 Evelyn: I’ll be interested to see how his campaign style changes.
-His folkiness on his Senate run came from his roadtrips and visiting every county…getting very deep into Texas.
-He won’t be able to do that on a Presidential run.
-I wonder how he’ll pivot into something broader.
+His folksiness on his Senate run came from his roadtrips and visiting every county…getting very deep into Texas.
+I wonder how that’ll change in a country-wide race.

 Amy: The other thing is that everyone who’s running for President learned from Beto in 2018.
 So everyone is going to be using Facebook Live.
 Everyone.